 Moderator: What is your postal code?Was ist Deine Postleitzahl

 Me: 2-4-1-8.
 Zwei, vier, eins, acht

-The important point here is to learn or memorize the numbers the letters and to introduce yourself, basic.
-As part of the A1 German exam, a speaking test is conducted and graded.
+The important point here is to learn or memorize the numbers and the letters and to introduce yourself, basic.
+A speaking test is conducted and graded as part of the A1 German exam.

 Example #1: Papaya vegetable image | gemüse

 ” Can I have one piece of papaya, please?